 Someone with the condition may not have all these symptoms and some symptoms may be more severe than others.
 Some of the problems will be obvious from birth, but others may not become apparent until later on.

 The base of each nail is often triangular, rather than a curved crescent shape, and the nails themselves may be underdeveloped, discoloured, split, ridged or pitted.

-Common features are:
+Common features include: